Rhodonite | Properties and Meaning

 About the Mineral Rhodonite

 Rhodonite is mostly found in metamorphic rocks and its name stems from the Greek word 'rhodon' meaning 'rose'.
-Despite having a similar name to the mineral rhodochrosite it's usually quite easy to distinguish one from the other.
+Despite the name being similar to rhodochrosite it's usually quite easy to distinguish one mineral from the other.

 On Mohs scale of mineral hardness rhodonite grades 5½ to 6½ and is mainly used as a lapidary material.
 It can be found in the United Kingdom, Australia, Brazil, Canada, Italy, India, Madagascar, South America, New Zealand and Tanzania.

 Although first discovered in the 17th century it became particularly popular in Russia about one hundred years later and was used primarily for architectural and ornamental purposes.

 When used for crystal healing rhodonite is said to activate love energies and dispel tension and anxiety.
 It can be used to stimulate and heal the heart and to help one to achieve their maximum potential.